Basis

 }

-When compiling a module, the compiler reads the field dependency in the module.ens and adds correspondences like the below to its internal state:
+When compiling a module, the compiler reads the field dependency in module.ens and adds correspondences like the following to its internal state:

 // alias => (the digest of the library)